imadksiddiqui/imadksiddiqui/README.md

 Computer Science Major
 ----------------------

 My name is Imad Siddiqui.
 I am a student at the University of Texas at Dallas.
 I have been writing code for 5 years and am learning something new everyday.
-I am proficient in Java, C++, Python, HTML, and JavaScript.
+I am proficient in Java, C++, Python, JavaScript, and ReactJS.
 I am experienced in Full-stack web development and am currently exploring the field of data science.

-* 🌍  I'm based in Houston
 * ✉️  You can contact me at [imadsiddiqui86@gmail.com](mailto:imadsiddiqui86@gmail.com)
-* 🧠  I'm learning Machine Learning

 ### Skills